These Financial Regulations apply to the University of Nottingham and all of its Subsidiary Companies.

 The same officials are also authorised to sign all documents to which the Seal of the University is attached.

-All accounting and supporting records are subject to annual audit by the External Auditors.
+All accounting and supporting records are subject to annual audit by External Auditors.
 External audit will provide an opinion to the governing body on whether funds (including public funds) have been applied for the intended purposes and on whether the financial statements provide a true and fair view of the financial results for the year.
-External audit must also form a view about whether an HEI is a going concern.
+The external audit must also form a view about whether the University is a going concern.

 The University maintains an Internal Audit function in accordance with the Office for Students’ Terms and Conditions of Funding for Higher Education Institutions.
 All the University's activities, funded from whatever source, are within the remit of the Internal Audit Service.
 The Internal Audit Service provides independent assurance and advice on the University’s risk management, control and governance arrangements and arrangements for seeking value for money.

 The External Auditors and the Director of Internal Audit shall be appointed by the Council of the University.